Snegaganesh/Ex.No.4/README.md

 The integration of IoT devices and embedded controllers enables real-time monitoring of machinery, predictive maintenance, automated control, and optimized energy usage.
 These technologies reduce downtime, improve productivity, and lower operational costs.
 However, implementation requires secure communication, proper infrastructure, and skilled personnel.

 ## 2. Few-shot Prompting
+Few-shot prompting is a prompt engineering technique where the AI is given a few example input-output pairs before answering a new question.
+These examples help the model understand the expected response format and style.

 Prompt

 Example 1: